drakmaniso/ciziel/README.md

-# Grace
+# The Odo programming language

-Grace is my ongoing project to design a simple functional language, and write a compiler for it.
+Odo is my ongoing project to design a simple functional language, and write a compiler for it.

 ## Motivation